-There are times in our lives when our acne breakouts feel like they’re starting to become out of control, this could be due to factors such as stress or lack of sleep which are sometimes hard to get under control.
+There are times in our lives when our PCOS acne breakouts feel like they’re starting to become out of control.
+This could be due to factors such as stress or lack of sleep.
 It’s times like these when a topical treatment can reduce and help further prevent our acne.

-Retinoids are often best used in the early stages of acne when you are first starting to break out as it assists with unblocking pores and managing and treating blackheads, whiteheads and mildly inflamed areas.
+Retinoids are often used in the early stages of acne when you are first starting to break out.
+It assists with unblocking pores and managing and treating blackheads, whiteheads and mildly inflamed areas.

-Azelaic Acid also acts to unclog pores, clears up blackheads and reduces inflamed areas.
-It is known to be one of the topical ointments that cause less skin irritation, so this is a recommendation for those who have sensitive skin.
+Azelaic acid also acts to unclog pores, clear up blackheads and reduce inflamed areas.
+One of the topical medical treatments that cause less skin irritation, this is a recommendation for those who have sensitive skin.